arviz-devs/arviz/doc/source/contributing/index.md

 Below we list some examples of contributions that might serve as inspiration.

 * [Submitting issues](https://github.com/arviz-devs/arviz/issues/new/choose) related to bugs or desired enhancements.
 Check the details at {doc}`issue_reports`.
+* Translate our website to languages other than English.
+Check the details at {ref}`translate`
 * Fixing outstanding [issues](https://github.com/arviz-devs/arviz/issues) (bugs) with the existing codebase.
 They range from low-level software bugs to higher-level design problems.
 * Contributing or improving the {ref}`documentation <homapage>` (`docs`) or examples (`arviz/examples`).
 * Help users submitting issues by making sure their issue is clear and/or providing temporal